 Welcome to my site!
 In my mid-forties, I had this wild internal push to leave a good career in the non-profit sector to enter the Masters of Theology Program at Dallas Theological Seminary in Fall 2008.
 My experiences, passions, and personality quickly drew me to the systematic theology track, with a particular interest in theological method, namely how do we understand the revelation of God in relation to scripture and life.
 I graduated Fall 2014 but know that is not the end of learning.
 I expect to spend the rest of my life learning God’s truth as He has revealed it, exploring His word and His world and helping others to do the same.
 I think deeply, live authentically, and embrace gospel-centeredness that rests in the work and person of Jesus Christ, reconciled to the Father and empowered by the Holy Spirit.

-Personal: Born in Chicago; raised in Southern California; spent 14 years in New England. widow, mom of two delightful kids (27 and 18).
-I love robust dialogue, much laughter, insightful thoughts, good coffee and ethnic food and am always on the hunt for thoughtful blogs.
+Personal: Born in Chicago, raised in Southern California, spent 14 years in New England then 10 1/2 years in Dallas, TX.
+After being a widow since 2004, Evan came and swept me off my feet at the end of 2017.
+We married in January 2019 and reside in Roanoke, VA.
+I have two delightful adult children ages 31 and 23.
+I love robust dialogue, much laughter, insightful thoughts, good coffee and exploring ethnic food and am always on the hunt for thoughtful blogs.

 About the Blog: I pretty much write what I think about theology, the bible and life in a direct straight-forward manner.
 But I do try to be gracious.
 I don’t necessarily regurgitate what is popular.
 In fact, I often challenge popularly held concepts if I think they are inconsistent with scripture and the historic witness of the Christian faith.
 You are free to disagree with me but please do so graciously.